Changeover Analytics

 Your next slow run will be the last one you can't explain.

-Every run generates a complete task-level Gantt automatically.
-Configure once, and every changeover from that point on produces the data you need for root cause analysis and trend tracking.
+Every run generates a task-level Gantt automatically.
+Configure once — every changeover after that produces the data for root cause and trends.

 Audit-ready from run one